atk4/data/docs/joins.rst

 In this case system will default to "reverse=false" and will delete master record first, however you can specify a different value for "reverse".

-Sometimes it's also sensible to set delete_behaviour = ignore and perform your own delete operation yourself.
+Sometimes it's also sensible to set deleteBehaviour = ignore and perform your own delete operation yourself.